MaineHealth Lincoln Hospital Labor and Delivery Assessment

 - 2% would have a drive time of 50 minutes or longer

 We expect to complete our assessment by the end of June.
-Any recommendations would then be shared with the local community board for advisement before going to the Coastal Region board.
+Recommendations will be shared in July with the local community board for advisement before going to the Coastal Region board.
 Only the MaineHealth Board has the authority to approve any change, and they meet in August.

 We have been working closely with the maternity team to keep them informed and to incentivize them to stay while we complete this process.
 If changes to the service are made, we have plans in place to support team members in finding new opportunities.
 We have many openings available, and we are confident that we can retain anyone who may be impacted if change occurs.